burlingtonjs/js-usergroup-rampup/topics/promises.md

 Use callbacks to fix the code.

 ### Exercise 2.
 [Use Promises to fix Callback Hell](http://jsfiddle.net/donniec/sfwxzybs/1/)
 What if you wanted to add another function, `bathe()`, or to change the order of output?
 Callback Hell can quickly become tedious.
-Thankfully, there is a better way: `Promises` are a way to reason about asynchony in a synchronous way.
+Thankfully, there is a better way: `Promises` are a way to reason about asynchrony in a synchronous way.
 A `Promise` is constructed with a callback function that takes two parameters, `resolve` and `reject`.
 When the `Promise` finishes doing whatever/whenever, it calls `resolve()` (or `reject()` if an error occurred).
 Functions that can handle promises are _composed_ (rather than _nested_).

 Modify `eat()`, `sleep()`, and `work()` to use `Promises` instead of nested callbacks.